CasparCG/server/README.md

 You can seek within your replay buffer using the CALL ACMP 2.0 command:

+This will seek to the 100th frame in the replay buffer:

 	call 2 seek 100

-This will seek to the 100th frame in the replay buffer
+This will seek to the 100th frame from the end in the replay buffer

     call 2 seek |100

-This will seek to the 100th frame from the end in the replay buffer
+This will move the playhead of your replay 50 frames forward

     call 2 seek +50

-This will move the playhead of your replay 50 frames forward
+This will move the playhead of your replay 50 frames backward

     call 2 seek -50

-This will move the playhead of your replay 50 frames backward

 You can also change the speed of your playback (this is somewhat wonky right now):

+Will make the playback go at normal speed:

     call 2 speed 1

-Will make the playback go at normal speed
+Will make the playback go backwards at twice the normal speed

     call 2 speed -2

-Will make the playback go backwards at twice the normal speed
+Will make the playback go at half the speed

     call 2 speed 0.5

-Will make the playback go at half the speed

-      call 2 speed 0.75

-Will make the playback go at 3/4 of normal speed
+Will make the playback go backwards at 3/4 of normal speed

+    call 2 speed -0.75